Incredible Milos sailing

 One of the most famous and photographed beaches in Milos is Sarakiniko.

-Actually, it is a huge white volcanic rock that looks like the lunar landscape.
+Actually, it is a huge white volcanic rock that looks like a lunar landscape.
 It has a little sand beach and deep blue water.
 Sarakiniko is a really fascinating place.
 More about this and other beaches in Milos you will find in my next post.

 Sailing around Milos we found Glaronisia islets.